-Have you ever thought of investing in the funds like an index fund and ETF?
-As both are collective investment tools, most of the people get perplexed amidst the 2 investment vehicles.
+Have you ever thought of investing in funds like an index fund and ETF?
+As both are collective investment tools, most people get perplexed amidst the 2 investment vehicles.
 Funds are usually broken down into 2 types, Index Funds, and Mutual Funds.
-These both Index Funds vs Mutual Funds terms are used to refer to the underlying key objective of the fund.
+Both terms are used to refer to the underlying key objective of the fund.
 Nevertheless, they are not the same in the sense that an Exchange Traded Fund (i.e. ETF) is a type of Index fund which is a basket of securities or stocks that are traded on the exchange.
 But an index fund, on the other hand, is a kind of mutual fund, which will try to attempt to track the performance of any specific index.

 Index funds can be ETFs (i.e. exchange-traded funds) or mutual funds that track an index, like the S&P 500 Index.
 The term mutual funds typically are referred to the funds that are actively managed which employ stock pickers with an objective of beating the stock market’s performance.

-Benefits of index funds fund over mutual funds are
+The benefits of index funds over mutual funds are

 - They don’t require you to hold cash,